Mauwa-Namisi/Raman-Mode-analysis-of-TMCM-MnCl3/README.md

    wraps all positions into the unit cell (periodic boundary conditions).

-2. **Build the bond graph.** Two atoms are neighbours if their minimum-image distance is below a per-element-pair cutoff (`BOND_CUTOFFS`).
-This gives Mn a 6-fold Cl octahedron, the N four C neighbours (TMCM = N(CH3)3·CH2Cl), the two CH2Cl carbons an N+2H+Cl neighbourhood, and the six CH3 carbons an N+3H neighbourhood.
+2. **Build the bond graph.** Two atoms are neighbours if their minimum-image distance is below a cutoff (`BOND_CUTOFFS`).
+This gives Mn a 6-Cl octahedra, the N four C neighbours, the two CH2Cl carbons an
+   N+2H+Cl neighbourhood, and the six CH3 carbons an N+3H neighbourhood.

 3. **For each mode**: